A Survey on Non-Autoregressive Generation for Neural Machine Translation and Beyond: Overview of AT and NAT Models

 \section{Overview of AT and NAT Models}

-In this section, we first give an overall introduction of AT and NAT models to better understand the necessary background.
+In this section, we first give an overall introduction to AT and NAT models.
 We briefly compare them from several different aspects, including the training objective, model architecture, and inference strategy.
 Besides, we also analyze the main challenge that NAT models encounter compared with AT.